 “We will sign up my first international client in 3 months”.

-“We will be the go-to-guys in every real estate related digital marketing campaigns”.
+“We will be the go-to-guys in every real estate-related digital marketing campaign”.

 3. Make sure you know how to measure these goals

 Once you have defined your business goals, choose what your Key Performance Indicators (KPIs) are: The metrics and roadblocks that need to be achieved and can indicate whether you are on the right path to reach your goals.
 It is also important to add how and when you are going to track these metrics.